Chapter

 What does Exodus 2:12 mean?

 Some believe Moses killed the man with his bare hands, though this is uncertain.
-The text only says "he struck down the Egyptian," and no weapon is mentioned, but the phrasing suggests he used some kind of instrument.
-Samson "struck down" 1,000 men with a donkey jawbone (Judges 15:16), David "struck down" animals with a sling (1 Samuel 17:36), and the Israelites struck down enemies with swords (1 Samuel 11:11).
+No weapon is mentioned, but the phrasing suggests he used some kind of instrument.
+Samson "struck down" 1,000 men with a donkey jawbone (Judges 15:16), David "struck down" animals with a sling (1 Samuel 17:36), and the Israelites "struck down" enemies with swords (1 Samuel 11:11).
 Moses may have used his hands or any kind of weapon.
 However, Exodus later shows God had His own plan that involved striking down the Egyptians in judgment (Exodus 12:29).
-Moses hides the man's body "in the sand," indicating a quick and quiet burial to avoid being caught.
+Moses hides the man's body with a hasty burial to avoid being caught.

 Expand